TheCheapestPixels/panda3d-logos/README.md

 panda3d-logos
 =============

-Media, and code to show it off, for Panda3D branding.
+The Panda3D logo in various formats, a 3d animated splash screen and code to show it off.

 Wait, code?